Shaptic/Cicada/README.md

   - The `visualizer.py` script is a visualizer that lets you arbitrarily connect a swarm of peers, watch them exchange messages, and stabilize.
 See the [Visualization section](#visualization) for controls.
   - The `samples/` directory holds a handful of applications for the library, one of which is a single-room chatting app.

-> Unfortunately, the library is currently only available on Linux (and possible OS X) because of the dependencies I use for NAT traversal (specifically, [`pynetinfo`](https://github.com/sassanp/pynetinfo)).
+> Unfortunately, the library is currently only available on Linux (and possible OS X, but this is also untested) because of the dependencies used for NAT traversal (specifically, [`pynetinfo`](https://github.com/sassanp/pynetinfo)).
 I'll be looking into a cross-platform solution soon.

 ### Using Cicada in Your Application ###
 _Cicada_ comes with sample applications, but its up to you to use the library to create a peer-to-peer application of your own.
 This could be a large variety of decentralized applications, such as secure chat communcation, file-sharing, or efficient mesh networking.